|

 The field must be declared in the candidate class or must be a navigation expression starting with a field in the candidate class.

-- the ordering specification.public void setIgnoreCache(boolean ignoreCache)
+ordering - the ordering specification.public void setIgnoreCache(boolean ignoreCache)

-or the
+PersistenceManagerFactory or the

-used to create this Query
+PersistenceManager used to create this Query.

 The ignoreCache option setting specifies whether the query should execute